 The Top 5 Myths of the LaLaurie House in New Orleans

-On our Sinister Criminal Intentions True Crime and Family-Friendly Ghost tours, we visit the LaLaurie House.
+On our Sinister Criminal Intentions True Crime Tour, Our Favorite Ghosts Tour, and Family-Friendly Ghost Tour, we visit the LaLaurie House.
 Well, we don’t go into the house—that’s sort of myth number one.
 Or something we get asked about all the time.
 You can’t go into the house because it is actually someone’s residence right now.

 But we will take you up to this famed (and haunted) residence.
 And we’ll tell you the real history with no embellishment—which is enthralling and scary in its own right!

 While you’ll get the whole story on our tour, we’ll start with the basics here.
 Dr. Louis and Delphine LaLaurie moved into the house in 1832.
 They held their slaves there, and there were always rumors of the mistreatment of the enslaved.
 A fire broke out in the kitchen, and once the authorities had to intervene their secrets were up.
 You’ll hear some very shocking things that were found there.

 While the truth of the LaLaurie House is amazing enough, there are some myths you’ll hear that we need to dispel.
 Unique NOLA prides itself on accurate and well-researched stories, and we hope you’ll appreciate that on our tours.

 1. The house you see today was what it looked like when the horrors occurred.

 Actually, the house was originally built as a two-story fairly standard house with a peaked roof.
 It wasn’t until later that the third floor you see now was built.

 2. The LaLauries built the entire house

 While they were the first residents of the house, they only built about half of the house.
 It has evolved since then.
 A lot of the stories you’ll hear about their time there assume the house as you see it today was the house they were living in.
 Which leads us to…